A Resource for Harvard's Travelers

 "The question needs to be asked: How can we help you?
 We're here to be a resource.
 And it's important that travelers have this information from the beginning.
 Every time I talk to a student I learn something new.
 That's an opportunity that I never take for granted.
 Our experiences living, working, and studying abroad are not entirely reflective of what the experience is like today.
 So hearing students voice their concerns is an extremely important part of our job."

 Growing a vast network of reliable security sources is another key component of the safety and security team’s proactive work.
 They’re in contact with former colleagues at the U.S. State Department and the private sector, as well as peer institutions and experts among Harvard’s faculty and international centers, on a weekly basis.

 "Networking is so important," notes Esparza.
-"Between the three of us, we've lived in or traveled to more than 60 countries, but we haven't been everywhere.
-Last year, Harvard travelers went to 168 countries, so while we’re all well-traveled, things change quickly, and it's important to be able to pick up the phone and call someone.
+"Among the team, we've lived in or traveled to more than 60 countries, but we haven't been everywhere.
+In 2016, Harvard travelers went to 168 countries, so while we’re all well-traveled, things change quickly, and it's important to be able to pick up the phone and call someone.
 Just the other morning I was talking to a former State Department colleague about neighborhoods in New Delhi.
 We go straight to the source and say, 'What do you think about this area?
 What are you seeing?'"

 Capitalizing on Resources Here and Abroad

 The team's focus is on empowering travelers to mitigate risks and letting them know which resources are at their disposal should they find themselves in a jam.
 The goal is to decrease incidents abroad.
 To that end, the team is working toward a better balance between their proactive and reactive work by collaborating more with Schools and departments across the University on pre-departure training, guidance, and education.
 "It's about getting the right information to the right people at the right time," says Brokmeier, "which isn't easy when your audience ranges from 18-year-old undergraduates to program staff and tenured faculty members, but we're working on building those relationships."